devKaos117/tech.lib/tech.lib/Linux/Commands/ss.md

 > [!info] Utility to investigate sockets

-Used to dump socket statistics, showing information similar to netstat but display more [[Networks/TCP|TCP]] and state information than other tools.
+Used to dump socket statistics, showing information similar to netstat but display more [[TCP|TCP]] and state information than other tools.
 When no option is used ``ss`` displays a list of open non-listening sockets that have established connection

 ## Favorite Uses
 ```sh